 When organizing kitchen cabinets, what goes where is a personal choice.
-But a good rule of thumb is to organize the things that you use most often at easiest reach and in your line of sight.
-If the constant in your life is your morning cup of coffee, for example, you’ll likely want to keep your mugs in an easily accessible cabinet next to your coffee maker (or better yet, create a dedicated coffee station).
+But a good rule of thumb is to organize the things that you use most often at the easiest reach and in your line of sight.
+Suppose the constant in your life is your morning cup of coffee, for example.
+In that case, you’ll likely want to keep your mugs in an easily accessible cabinet next to your coffee maker (or better yet, create a dedicated coffee station).

 Have your kitchen organization efforts touched everything but the kitchen sink?
 It could be time to rethink how you use your sink.
-While you want to keep your sink clear and clean so you can tackle dishes, a large sink might also offer multi-functional opportunities.
-We love how Dave and Kortney Wilson used a bamboo insert to multiply the functionality of the kitchen sink here on Masters of Flip – giving an easy-to-clean food-prep space, while keeping counters clear.
+While you want to keep your sink clear and clean so you can tackle dishes, a large double sink might also offer multi-functional opportunities.

 Does looking into your fridge stress you out?
 Clear everything out and give the interior a good clean – and then get organizing.
 Organizing your fridge is about more than just aesthetics – it’s important to arrange your food to avoid cross-contamination.
 For example, you want to keep ready-to-eat foods (like salads and produce) separate and on higher shelves (that is, on higher shelves) from raw foods (like uncooked meat or chicken) to avoid animal items from dripping down.
 Another tip?
 Using clear bins and baskets can help make items easier to access (and less likely to accidentally rot because they’re out of sight).